Garden Coaching for DIYers – On Site Sessions

 - Follow-up site visits to clarify and fine-tune design ideas and answer any additional questions

-- Nursery visit with you to select plants
+- Nursery visits with you to select plants

 - Installation questions regarding compost, soil, mulch, amendments